An open quantum Kirwan map: Quotients of products of spheres

-\begin{thm} Both $\fuk{}^{SO(3)}(L_l )$ and $\fuk{}^{\mf c}(\bar L_l )$ are weakly unobstructed. \end{thm}
+\begin{thm} Both $\wt{\fuk}{}^0 (L)$ and $\wt{\fuk}{}^\infty (L)$ are weakly unobstructed. \end{thm}

-It is possible to use the standard complex structure $J_X$ on $X_{2l +3}$ to define the quasimap Fukaya algebra $\fuk{}^{SO(3)}(L_l )$.
-Nevertheless, the current situation is enough to determine the Floer cohomology, if we perturb $J_X$.
+It is possible to use the standard complex structure $J_V$ on $V_{2l +3}$ to define the equivariant Fukaya algebra $\wt{\fuk}{}^0 (L)$.
+Nevertheless, the current situation is enough to determine the Floer cohomology, if we perturb $J_V$.